feedloop/qore-sdk/doc/source/index.html.md

 };
 ```

-Oftentimes we want to get the detail of a specific row by the ID.
-Assuming the id is _some-task-id_, you can fetch it this way:

-`data` will contain either a single row or null if an error has occured, `error` object will tell you the cause.
+Both methods will return `data` that contain either a single row or null.
+If an error has occurred, `error` object will tell you the cause.

 ## Caching data

+A qore client has internal storage that acts as a cache that is turned on by default to minimize http request.

+By setting the `networkPolicy` option to `cache-only`, you are telling qore client to only get the data from the cache instead of getting it from the server.

 ```javascript
 const { data, error } = await client